skelpo/skelpo-translation-for-acf/README.md

 ## Usage

 1. Navigate to the WordPress dashboard.
-2. Go to the "ACF Translate" menu.
-3. Select the ACF group or field you want to translate.
+2. Go to the page or post you want to translate.
-4. Add translations for the chosen fields.
+3. Create a new translation of the page or post.
+4. Use the side box to translate everything you see.
 5. Save your changes.

-For detailed instructions and examples, please refer to the [documentation](https://github.com/skelpo/acf-translate/wiki).

 ## Contributing